Professor Kev Dhaliwal

 Biographical Profile

 Professor Kev Dhaliwal graduated from the University of Edinburgh and completed general professional training in London before returning to Edinburgh to undertake a period of consolidated laboratory research in the Lung Inflammation Group.
 During his PhD he initiated strategic partnerships to develop and translate optical molecular imaging in pulmonary disease.
 Professor Dhaliwal completed specialist training in Respiratory Medicine.
-He leads a translational group working across multiple disciplines with a culture of “people and team first” placing values of friendship, respect and support at the heart of all interactions with collaborators and partners.
+He leads the Translational Healthcare Technologies Group (www.tht.ac.uk) working across multiple disciplines with a culture of “people and team first” placing values of friendship, respect and support at the heart of all interactions with collaborators and partners.

 Other Responsibilities